School prayer in the United States: 1963 and after

+In 2001, the Supreme Court ruled in Good News Club v.
+Milford Central School that Child Evangelism Fellowship could use public-school facilities to facilitate Bible clubs.

 As of 2019, religious prayer can still be seen in public schools in America.
-In a nationally representative sample of 1,800 teens (ages 13–17), 12 percent from the South region of the United States say that they have had a teacher lead their class in prayer.
+In a nationally representative sample of 1,800 teens (ages 13–17), 12% from the South region of the United States say that they have had a teacher lead their class in prayer.
+LifeWise Academy provides Bible education for public school students during school hours under released time laws.

 In 2021, KQED wrote, "Elk Grove Unified School District began ... setting aside rooms in many of its middle and high schools for prayer during Muslim holidays."
 As the Supreme Court found in Santa Fe Independent School District v.
 Doe, "nothing in the Constitution as interpreted by this Court prohibits any public school student from voluntarily praying at any time before, during, or after the schoolday."